The rate of change of a function

 -- in such a way that we can divide it by h.

-Thus, the derivative is a rule that assigns to each value of x the slope of the tangent line at the point (x, f(x)) on the graph of f(x).
+To sum up: The derivative is a function -- a rule -- that assigns to each value of x the slope of the tangent line at the point (x, f(x)) on the graph of f(x).
+It is the rate of change of f(x) at that point.

 In going from line 1) to line 2), we squared the binomial x + h.
 (Lesson 18 of Algebra.)